railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	   :guilabel:`Shipping Policy` of ``Invoice on Order After Delivery``  from their dropdown menu lists.

 	#.
 Return to the first tab :guilabel:`Sale Order` and validate the document by clicking
-	   guilabel:`Confirm Order` which calculates prices and the changes the order's state from \
+	   :guilabel:`Confirm Order` which calculates prices and the changes the order's state from \
 	   ``Quotation``\  to \ ``In Progress``\ as shown in screenshot :ref:`fig-ch03ord`.
 	   If you were in negotiation with the prospective customer you'd keep clicking :guilabel:`Compute` and :guilabel:`Save` keeping the document in \